 As for seeing the patients in ER, it might be that the nurses only are seeing the patients and are using ICPC2 codes in that case.

+#4 Updated by Martti Virtanen about 1 year ago

+- Status changed from Active to Further active

+**CURRENT:** As for seeing the patients in ER, it might be that the nurses only are seeing the patients and are using ICPC2 codes in that case.

-#4 Updated by Martti Virtanen 8 months ago
+#4 Updated by Martti Virtanen about 1 year ago

 - Status changed from Active to Further active